(Aww, a bicycle built for two)

 What do they look like?

 Well, Wisconsin.
 They look a lot like Wisconsin.
 If there is something you can give the Cornhuskers credit for, it is sticking to tradition.
-They have looked the same forever (throwbacks modeled by "The Dirtiest Player in the NFL" Ndamukong Suh).
+They have looked the same forever.
 Oh yeah, their official colors are Scarlet and Cream.
+This season the Cornhuskers wore these jerseys against Wisconsin.

 Nebraska has five National Championship seasons.
 The first two were back to back in 1970 and 1971 under coach Tom Devaney.
 The next three were in 1994, 1995, and 1997 under Tom Osborne.
 If that 1997 number either confuses you or makes you angry, there is a reason.
 Michigan and Nebraska both went undefeated.
 Since there was no BCS at the time, and the Big Ten was tied to the Rose Bowl, Michigan did not get an opportunity to play Nebraska to see who the real champion would be.
 The only thing we can look at is similar opponents.
 Both teams played Colorado and Baylor.
 While Nebraska beat Colorado 27-24 and Baylor 49-21, Michigan won 27-3 and 38-3.